The Total Guide to NetSuite ERP : What is NetSuite ERP?

 DELMIAworks IQMS is an ERP system for growing small businesses and mid-sized manufacturers with global operations and multiple plants.
 DELMIAworks handles business processes from accounting to engineering design to manufacturing and inventory control with lot tracking.

-Brightpearl is omnichannel software for retailers and wholesalers.
+Brightpearl is an omnichannel software for retailers and wholesalers.
+It features inventory, order, and warehouse management, among other capabilities.
 Brightpearl integrates with many platforms, including QuickBooks, Xero, Shopify, Big Commerce, Magento, Amazon, Walmart, eBay, and ShipStation.

-Orion ERP is from the Indian company, 3iInfotech that serves global companies in over 50 international locations.
+Orion ERP is owned by 3iInfotech and serves companies in over 50 global locations.
 Orion ERP includes RPA (robotic process automation), IoT, voice-enabled services, and analytics for business intelligence.

-E2 ERP software products are E2 Manufacturing System for repetitive and discrete manufacturers and E2 Shop System for job shops, make-to-order manufacturers, job-based, and mixed-mode manufacturers.
+E2 ERP software products include E2 Manufacturing System for repetitive and discrete manufacturers and E2 Shop System for job shops, make-to-order manufacturers, job-based, and mixed-mode manufacturers.
+The E2 Manufacturing System includes capabilities that help businesses with materials and order management, accounting, shipping, and more.